 - I was able to change positions within my company which resulted in my office being less than 2 miles from my house (compared to 20 miles previously).
 I spend about $25 per month on gas now, and car maintenance has been reduced drastically.

-- We bought a single family home, and built an apartment in the basement which we rent out to cover approximately half of the mortgage.
+- We bought a single family home, and built an apartment in the basement which we rent out to cover most of the mortgage.